larrykollar/Humanist/test/bookbuild.md

 When you're ready, create the PDF using the *humanist* command.

-The command is very basic, invoking Pandoc and specifying the book template and Pandoc filter to use.
+The *humanist* command is very basic, invoking Pandoc and specifying the book template and Pandoc filter to use.
 If you did not include the book metadata using *stitch*, you must supply it on the command line: